-Histamines are a naturally occurring compound found in all human cells and a vital part of the body’s immune and neurological systems.
+Histamines are a naturally occurring compound found in all human cells.
+They’re a vital part of the body’s immune and neurological systems.

 Patients with allergies are very familiar with their body’s histamine response.

-With environmental irritants (pollen, dander, etc.) histamines generally utilize the nasal passages to rid the body of offending allergens through a runny nose, sneezing, and itchy, watery eyes.
+With environmental irritants (pollen, dander, etc.) histamines generally use the nasal passages to rid the body of offending allergens.
+This happens through a runny nose, sneezing, and itchy, watery eyes.

 Food intolerances cause histamines to work in the gut to trigger a response with symptoms like nausea, cramping, skin redness/flushing or elevated heart rate.